kunalj101/python_intro_hackathon/chapter2.md

 - A range of element can be accessed by having start index and end index but it does not return the value available at end index.
 For example, Temperature[1:4] should return [28, 20, 18]

 *** =instructions
-- Create a list of first five odd numbers and store it in a variable odd_numbers.
+- Create a list of the first five odd numbers and store it in the variable odd_numbers.
-- Print second to fourth element [1, 4, 9] from squares_list,
+- Print second to fourth element [1, 4, 9] from squares_list

 *** =hint